notpixxl/ansible-playground/README.md

 ## Centreon Playbook

 * this playbook permit you to add a list of Ubuntu Linux 18.04 severs into our monitoring engine
+* you have to run plbk_idea_provisionning.yml before to configure snmpd on your servers
 * you have to create a hostfile with this structure

 ```yml